stepan-mitkin/drakonhub_desktop/README.md

 ## What is DrakonHub for desktop

-DrakonHub for Desktop is a diagram editor that supports three types of diagrams.
+DrakonHub for desktop is a diagram editor that supports three types of diagrams.

 - Drakon-charts, flowcharts from the aerospace industry that visualize algorithms.
 - Mind-maps.